 The SRWP was formed in 2007 and has been conducting public education and outreach activities since then.
-SRWP public education and outreach activities for 2020 were severely curtailed due to the COVID-19 pandemic.
-It is anticipated that the SRWP will continue to conduct public education and outreach activities in late 2021 if pandemic conditions lessen.
+SRWP public education and outreach activities for 2020 and 2021 were severely curtailed due to the COVID-19 pandemic.

+2023 - It is anticipated that the SRWP will continue to conduct public education and outreach activities.